wasta-linux/flash-sync/README.md

 # Flash Sync

 Synchronize files to a flash drive intended for use in a simple MP3 player.
-- Use rsync to synchronize files from a source folder to the chosen destination.
+- Uses rsync to synchronize files from a source folder to the chosen destination.
-- Use fatsort to ensure that the FAT orders the files in alphabetical order.
+- Uses fatsort to ensure that the FAT orders the files in alphabetical order.
+- Installs as a desktop and can be run directly from the terminal.

+>Depends on fatsort, pkexec, rsync, and zenity packages.

 ## Help